Bojil Kolarov

 He has also written many independent articles about political science, cultural studies and parapsychology.

 He has travelled to many countries including India, where he visited a majority of holy Hindu places.
 He is interested in Indian philosophy, yoga and meditation, which he studied in ashrams in Hrishikesh.

-The central idea in his study is the superiority of Hindu tradition in relation to the outside forces that have been in conflict with it for the past millienium.
+The central idea in his study is the superiority of Hindu tradition in relation to the outside forces that have been in conflict with it for the past millennium.